 For example, a trip to a U.S. hospital may climb from $10,000 to $100,000 USD or more.
 Depending on your province, you may be entitled to:

 - A limited reimbursement per day for in-patient care (usually a few hundred dollars or less).

 - A reimbursement up to the rates for the same services at home (usually just a fraction of the total cost).

 Keep in mind that travel insurance doesn't cover everything; there are certain conditions, exclusions and limitations.
-Talk to your Financial Advisor if you have questions and read over your insurance policy carefully before you travel.
+Talk to your financial representative if you have questions and read over your insurance policy carefully before you travel.

 Is your credit card enough?

 Many Canadians have some form of travel insurance or trip insurance through a credit card.
 Be careful when relying on this type of insurance, as coverage may be restricted to the cardholder or to non-medical expenses.
 Before you travel abroad, check with your credit card company or group health insurance provider to make sure you’re properly protected.

 Travel insurance does not cover everything.
 Please refer to the policy for complete terms, conditions, limitations and exclusions.
 Travel insurance is underwritten by CUMIS General Insurance Company, a member of the Co-operators group of companies and administered by Allianz Global Assistance, which is a registered business name of AZGA Service Canada Inc.